compas-dev/compas_libigl/docs/index.rst

 COMPAS Libigl provides a Python binding for `Libigl <https://libigl.github.io/>`_, a state-of-the-art C++ geometry processing library.
-The binding is generated with `Pybind11 <https://pybind11.readthedocs.io/en/stable/>`_ and focusses on specific functionality:
+The binding is generated with `Nanobind <https://nanobind.readthedocs.io/>`_ and focusses on specific functionality:

 * Geodesic distance calculation
 * Scalarfield isolines